CameronBurge/1701QCA-Assessment/replicationproject/replication.md

 *Describe the parts of your project you felt were most successful and the parts that could have done with improvement, whether in terms of outcome, process, or understanding.*

+i think the most succsesfull part of the project was the cardboard cut outs i made to hide the circit, though the downfall was the horrible job i did on gluing them together.

 *What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?*

+i found that the project that used the user to complete a circit were very helpful. i had no idea that we could do that

 *What ideas have you read, heard, or seen that informed your thinking on this project?
 (Provide references.)*

+i saw a playdough controler someone had made in a very similar fashion to this and thought it would be cool to add many different fruits rather then just one fruit that made one sound

 *What might be an interesting extension of this project?
 In what other contexts might this project be used?*

+making the speaker say the names of thr fruit would be cool and then it would make a cool toy for kids.